sagarswamirao/publisher/README.md

 Once started, you can typically access the Publisher App (if running) at http://localhost:4000 and the MCP endpoint at http://localhost:4040/mcp.

+See [packages/app/README.md](packages/app/README.md) for information on how to do development on the server.

 **5. (Optional) Configure GCP Credentials for BigQuery Samples:**

 Some of the included malloy-samples run queries against Google BigQuery public datasets.
 To run these specific samples, you need to authenticate with Google Cloud: